andmcadams/plugin-repo/README.md

 * Keyword used to store your data

 The default server does not encrypt any of your data, and only stores the above data.

+## Shared keys
+The key set in the plugin config must be 1-10 alphanumeric characters (a-z, A-Z, 0-9).
+You can share this key with others so you can see each other's scouted stars.
+If you have not previously set a key, one will be automatically generated  and set for you.